Pre-Instructional Planning

 Group Composition

-For brief exercises, it shouldn't be a problem for students to work with their friends, but for formal cooperative learning, there are a couple of major problems with letting students assemble into groups of their own choosing:
+For brief exercises, it shouldn't be a problem for students to work with their friends, but for formal cooperative learning, there are a couple of issues to consider when letting students assemble into groups of their own choosing:

 - Heterogeneous groups tend to learn better together (Wenzel, 2000 ), although students of similar backgrounds are more likely to start off as friends.